WebberZone/better-search/readme.txt

 * Enhancements/modifications:
 	* Only highlight whole words
 	* Censor character has been modified to be a blank phrase instead of a space.
 Additionally multiple spaces will be replaced by a single space.
+	* Description of the taxonomy is also searched

 * Bug fixes:
 	* mySQL error was generated if there were + signs with banned words in BOOLEAN mode